zynayumi/libzynayumi/README.md

 * [Monstrosity by A-Lin](https://lbry.tv/@ngeiswei:d/A-Lin---Monstrosity---2020-06-09:f)

-If you make a song with Zynayumi please let me know so I can include it.
+If you make a song with Zynayumi let me know so I can include it.

 ## Requirements